Inedo/inedo-docs/Content/proget/feeds/terraform/howto-terraform-create.md

 ---
-title: "HOWTO: Package and Upload Terraform Modules to a Private Registry in ProGet"
+title: "HOWTO: Create and Upload Terraform Modules to a Private Registry in ProGet"
 order: 2
 ---